Unit 11.4C · Term 4

 The Postal System Analogy

-A NIC is your mailbox.
-A hub is a town crier shouting the message to everyone.
-A switch is a post office that reads the address and delivers to the right person.
-A router is an international mail sorting center that sends packages between different postal systems (networks).
+A NIC is your physical mailbox.
+A hub is a town crier shouting the message to everyone on the street.
+A switch is a local post office that reads the exact street address and delivers only to the right person.
+A router is an international mail sorting center that sends packages between entirely different postal systems (networks).

 Rules & Theory

 NIC (Network Interface Card) Connects a device to the network.
-Each has a unique MAC address Built into every networked device
+Every NIC has a permanent, unique hardware identifier called a MAC address.
+Layer 1 & 2

-Modem Converts digital ↔ analog signals for transmission over telephone/cable lines Essential for internet access
+Modem Modulator-Demodulator.
+Converts digital signals from a computer into analog signals for transmission over telephone/cable lines, and vice versa.
+Essential for establishing an ISP connection.

-Repeater Boosts (regenerates) a signal to extend range Simple — just amplifies signal
+Repeater Boosts (regenerates) a degraded signal to extend the maximum physical range of a network cable.
+Simple (Layer 1) — amplifies everything, including noise.

 Feature Hub Switch Router